 Simple steps like making sure you are on the electoral register can also help.
 Most of these websites will advise you on the best steps to take to improve your credit score.

-It is also beneficial to strike a balance between using your credit card (if you have one) little and often, while keeping the total amount of debt on the card low.
+It is also beneficial to strike a balance between using your credit card (if you have one) little and often while keeping the total amount of debt on the card low.

 We are all creatures of habit, which is why many people stick with the same bank from their first ever account right through to their savings and investments.
 However, this isn’t always a smart move when it comes to mortgages.

-If you go to your bank for a mortgage deal, they will only show you their mortgage products, which varies from tens to hundreds.
+If you go to your bank for a mortgage deal, they will only show you their mortgage products, which vary from tens to hundreds.
 However, if you go to an independent adviser, like Aberdein Considine, they’ll be able to access thousands of mortgage products across the whole market.

 More choice means more chance of finding the best possible deal.
 In the overwhelming majority of cases, this service is provided free of charge by Aberdein Considine and you can click here to start your application online.

-It may seem obvious, but a bigger deposit make things much easier.
+It may seem obvious, but a bigger deposit makes things much easier.
 It may help you get a better interest rate on your mortgage, which means you will be paying less for the money you borrow.